 The Course Schedule consists of Lecture, Laboratory and Tutorial Components.
-A brief description of the components is as follows:
+A brief description of these components and the course schedule is as follows:

 Lecture Component:

 A study of the fundamental principles of the chemistry of carbon compounds.
 The study is based on a reaction mechanism approach to the functional group chemistry of alkanes, alkenes, alkynes, cycloalkanes, alkyl halides, alcohols and ethers.
 Topics include: structure and bonding; physical properties; acidity and basicity; conformations of molecules; stereochemistry; addition, elimination and substitution reactions; structure-reactivity relationships; and introduction to methods for structure determination.